 Start the twisted chain as an ordinary chain stitch which you can see here.

-Now instead of inserting the needle where it came out, insert close to the last loop.
+Now instead of inserting the needle where it came out, insert it close to the last loop.
 Take a slanting stitch coming out on the line of design and draw the thread through.

 Overcast Stitch